claroline/Claroline/src/core/Claroline/CoreBundle/Resources/doc/sections/resources.md

     {% extends "ClarolineCoreBundle:Workspace:layout.html.twig" %}

-AbstractResource has a mandatory relation to the AbstractWorkspace table.
+AbstractResource has a mandatory relation to the ResourceNode table.
+The ResourceNode table has a mandatory relation to the AbstractWorkspace table.
 The Workspace indicate the context in wich your resource was placed.
 A resource is usually opened through the resource manager.
 The resource manager will append the resource breadcrumbs to the url (_breadcrumbs[]=123&...) to keep track of wich path the user